Raveena-29/cloud-computing/README.md

 **etcd** :
 - Open source key value data store
 - Manage and store data that help keep distributed systems running
-- Well known for being on of core components of kubernetes
+- Well known for being one of core components of kubernetes
   - manages and stored kubernetes State Data , configuration data and meta data

 **Features of etcd**